 They’ll assess your fertility and help you plan for the future.

-Infertility is defined as a couple being unable to conceive after 12 months of regular unprotected sex, or if you can’t carry a pregnancy to term.
+In technical terms, infertility is defined as a person being unable to conceive after 12 months of regular unprotected sex.
+Infertility may also be diagnosed if a woman can’t carry a pregnancy to term.

-A woman’s age is the single most important factor affecting your fertility and whether you will have a baby.
+A woman’s age is the single most important factor affecting her chances of having a baby.

-Women are born with all the eggs they will have.
-Research shows female fertility declines slightly at 30, with a significant decline in your late 30s and early 40s.
-As you get older, your egg quality declines.
-You have a higher chance of miscarriage, or your baby having a genetic abnormality like Down syndrome.
+Women are born with all the eggs they will ever have.
+Research tells us that female fertility declines slightly at 30, with a significant decline in a woman’s late 30s and early 40s.
+As a woman ages, her egg quality declines.
+This leads to a higher chance of miscarriage.
+It also increases the risks of having a baby with a genetic abnormality.

-Understanding how age affects fertility means you might decide to talk to your partner or doctor about having a baby sooner rather than later.
-If it’s not the right time for a baby, you might want to consider freezing some eggs for use down the track.
+Understanding how age affects fertility can be a great motivator.
+It means you might decide to talk to your partner or doctor about having a baby sooner rather than later.
+If now’s not the right time for a baby, you may want to consider freezing some eggs for use down the track.

-PCOS is a hormonal condition affecting up to 1 in 5 women of childbearing age.
+PCOS is a hormonal condition that’s surprisingly common.
+It affects up to one in five women of childbearing age.

 What is PCOS?

-Polycystic ovaries means lots of cysts are appearing on the ovaries.
-PCOS affects hormones – women produce higher levels of insulin and testosterone which can lead to one or more symptoms like:
+Simply put, polycystic ovaries results in lots of cysts appearing on the ovaries.
+PCOS affects hormones, meaning women produce higher levels of insulin and testosterone.
+This can lead to one or more symptoms like: